 I have well over 100,000 books ‘out there’ and do you know how many clients they bring me each year.

 Of course, that may be because I suck as a writer and the content of my books is worthless.

-And Seth’s books sales may not have gone up because the interview sucked and he came across like he didn’t know what he was talking about, but I highly doubt either are true.
+And Seth’s book sales may not have gone up because the interview sucked and he came across like he didn’t know what he was talking about, but I highly doubt either is true.

 It’s more likely to be, that putting yourself ‘out there’ is pointless in and of itself.

 Of course, there is value in people being exposed to you and your material because it can build up a sense of recognition, familiarity and the trust that can come from those things.

 However, recognition, familiarity, and trust are meaningless if people don’t fully understand what it is you do, don’t understand how you can help the person and aren’t exposed to a call to action.

 It’s okay putting ‘yourself out there’, unless that is you think that it’s a marketing strategy in and of itself.